alexqguo/drinking-board-game/README.md

 * zones

 ### M1.5 (refactor time + usability improvements)
+* Done
   * Clean up typescript in the custom game code
   * Enable or disable dice roll resetting based on a prop
-* add a new game (johto?)
+  * Add a new game
+  * Add description to home page
+  * Fix modal going past top of screen when there's a lot of content
+* Todo
   * Refactor modal into a WCs or multiple child WCs
   * Clean up other todos
   * Consider better organization of events
-* Add description to home page
+  * Loading screen while the game data is loading
+  * Refactor dice roll click event handling
   * Add a modal when skipping a turn, not just a random pause
   * Make things a bit prettier
   * small util for adding document fragments
   * probably would make sense to have a util function class
     * sum numbers
     * hex to rgb
     * etc

 ### M2
 * track game state, store in localstorage in case someone closes the screen